idamachmadfaizin/Idam.Libs.EF/README.md

 }
 ```

-> You can permanently delete data that has DeletedAt value.
+> You can permanently delete data that has a DeletedAt value.

 ### Using IGuidEntity